dominic-griffith/CS320_Programming_Languages/p1/README.md

     * Function prototypes are an essential part of an interface that defines a function’s names and return types as well as their parameters.

 ## Task 2
-Download stackd.c  Download stackd.c from Piazza or Canvas.
+Download stackd.c from Piazza or Canvas.
 Perform the following steps.
 1. Compile this file:  gcc -ansi -c stackd.c  Note many types are not defined.
 These definitions are in the header file
 2. Edit this file to use stackd.h, by adding:  #include ″stackd.h″ on the first line.
 Recompile.
 3. Note the new file stackd.o.
 What is a “.o” file?